phoeniX-Digital-Design/phoeniX/README.md

 ## phoeniX Memory Interface

 phoeniX currently supports 32-bit word memories with synchronized access time.
 The core always addresses memory by a word aligned address and access a four byte frame from memory which is then operated on based on a `frame_mask` for half-word and byte operations.
+Designed with the influence of Harvard architecture, the phoeniX native memory interface ensures the elimination of structural hazard occurrences while accessing memory.
+It incorporates two distinctive address and data buses, specifically dedicated to instructions and data.
+As can be seen from the top module's port instantiations, both these memory interfaces for instruction have a data, address and control bus.
+Data bus related to data memory interface is bi-directional and therefore defined as `inout` net type while the data bus for instruction memory interface is uni-directional and is considered as an `input` from the processor point of view.

 *Unaligned Memory Accesses:* phoeniX Load Store Unit does not support misaligned accesses.
 At the moment we are working to add support accesses that are not aligned on word boundaries by implementing the procedure with multiple separate aligned accesses requring additional clock cycles.